cjgammon/RICHWEB-2015/README.md

 To run you must do the following:

 * Ensure you have [bower](http://bower.io/) installed
-* run `bower install` from the root of the project
+* Run `bower install` from the root of the project
 * For browser security restrictions the site must be run on a server.